mathyingulu1/MathyBooksStore/MathyBooksStore/README.txt

 8:18 im gonna create also the file called _EditAndBackToListButton.cshtml inside the same folder 8:23 modify the CategoryRepository.cs file inside the Repository folder 8:30 getting errors inside the CoverTypeRepository and CategoryRepository.cs files arghhh...
+8:35 Im gonna take a break...see u
+9:25 Im back...let's move on to the next part
+9:28 checking the Repository.cs file iniside the Repository folder and modify it